What Does Retinol Really Do for Your Skin? (Benefits, Side Effects & Best Practices)

 Conclusion

-At CITTA, we blend grandma’s wisdom with modern dermatology, creating formulas that are effective, safe, and comforting.
+At CITTA, we blend grandma’s wisdom with modern science, creating formulas that are effective, safe, and comforting.
 So whether you’re ready for retinol or looking for a retinol-free alternative, CITTA has a conscious solution for you.

 FAQs